16 Top-Rated Attractions & Things to Do in Big Sur, CA

 1. Pfeiffer Beach

-Slightly off the beaten path, the narrow and twisting two-mile road to reach Pfeiffer Beach is just over a mile south from the entrance of Pfeiffer Big Sur State Park.
-Inaccessible for RVs and trailers, a short trail leads from the parking lot to a breathtaking ocean view unrivaled anywhere else on the coast.
-With rough waves adding a hypnotic and steady force, backdropped by steep Santa Lucia Mountains, the enormous sea stacks at Pfeiffer Beach cause immediate awe and wonder.
+The narrow and twisting two-mile road to reach Pfeiffer Beach is just over a mile south of the entrance of Pfeiffer Big Sur State Park.
+This slightly off-the-beaten-path location is inaccessible for RVs and trailers.
+Make the twisting drive, however, and a short trail leads from the parking lot to a breathtaking ocean view unrivaled anywhere else on the coast.

-The main attractions of Pfeiffer Beach is Keyhole Rock.
-Admired and often photographed, this enormous rock formation has a magnificent natural arch that pulses with seawater and sunlight.
-This is a popular place to see the sunset in Big Sur, but bringing a beach chair and watching the waves at Pfeiffer Beach is fun any time of the day.
+Pfeiffer Beach is a popular place to see the sunset in Big Sur.
+But bringing a beach chair and watching the waves at Pfeiffer Beach is fun any time of the day.
+There's a fee for parking, which is also limited and apt to fill to capacity.
+Arriving early in the day is the best way to claim a spot.